firefly-cpp/thumbnails-readme/README.md

 ## Description
 The "thumbnails-readme" package is a simple library devoted to automatically generating thumbnails from a directory.
 It is explicitly designed to create thumbnails from Git folders and show thumbnails in the README file of that Git folder.

+## GitHub action

+See also the associated GitHub action in the following repository: [thumbnails-readme-action](https://github.com/KukovecRok/thumbnails-readme-action).

 ## How it works?

 First step: program finds graphical material in your directories